alper/alpernl/content/posts/week-307/index.md

   - /dingen/2013/02/week-307/

 ---
 Last Monday [Uber](http://uber.com/) had drinks here in Berlin and took a complimentary Uber there to chat with their Berlin team.
-The experience was extremely comfortable but given big city traffic it wasn't very fast ((I could have done the same distance quicker by public transportation and even a well-trained runner may have beat the S Class Mercedes.)).
+The experience was extremely comfortable but given big city traffic it wasn't very fast [^1].
 In cities where the cab market is unreliable and corrupt I can definitely imagine the appeal of Uber.
 People working on transit apps should take note, this is the way it should work.

 Wednesday we got a new person to join us over here at Praxis: the elusive [iksi](http://iksi.tv/) who seems to be rather more connected to my Dutch friends than I had foreseen.